99 OCaml: Beginner Exercises

 Base-defaulted utop session.
 In a normal.mlfile withoutopen Base, plain()= works fine.

-7. Run-length Encoding #
+7. Run-Length Encoding #

 Run-length encoding (RLE) is a form of lossless data compression in which runs of data (consecutive occurrences of the same data value) are stored as a single occurrence of that data value and a count of its consecutive occurrences, rather than as the original run.
 For example, a sequence of “green green green green green” in an image built up from colored dots could be shortened to “green x 5”.